Culture , Event , Food & Drink

 HAVE A CUP OF CHEER!

 No matter where you go in the Caribbean this holiday season, libations will be flowing.
 Sharing a moment with friends and family over a glass of Sorrel Drink is a Christmas tradition.
 Made from steeped hibiscus flowers, spices, orange peel and rum, this refreshing take on mulled wine is a Jamaican favorite.
-Caymanians on the other hand, prefer to cheers over a glass of tropical Cayman Lemonade paired with fresh seafood and conch fritters.
+Trinidadians and Tobagonian on the other hand, prefer to cheers over a glass of Ponche de Crème which is version of egg nog.
+It is enjoyed with friends over fruitcake and pastelles.
+In Jamaica, a version of this is called Egg Punch and is made with Guinness Stout.

 IT’S THE MOST WONDERFUL TIME OF THE YEAR…